Kilnacross

-Kilnacross (Irish derived place name, Coill na Croise meaning 'The Wood of the Crosses'.) is a townland in the civil parish of Kildallan, barony of Tullyhunco, County Cavan, Ireland.
+Kilnacross (Irish derived place name, Coill na Croise meaning 'The Wood of the Crosses') is a townland in the civil parish of Kildallan, barony of Tullyhunco, County Cavan, Ireland.

 Geography

 Kilnacross is bounded on the east by Clontycoo, Kilnaglare and Mullaghboy townlands, on the west by Carn, Tullyhunco townland, on the south by Listiernan townland and on the north by Ballyhugh townland.
 Its chief geographical features are Carn Lough, small streams, a dug well and spring wells.
 Kilnacross is traversed by minor public roads and rural lanes.
 The townland covers 110 acres.
+It is around 5 km south-east of Ballyconnell.